mmakos/Everybody-Codes/readme.md

 C++ solutions are located in `main/cpp` directory.
 Code should compile with C++ 26 and CMake >= 3.27.

-Every year has its own directory, and every task its own (and only one) file.
+Every year has its own directory, and every quest its own (and only one) file (with solutions for all 3 tasks).
-Inputs are stored in `input` directory - one dir per year and one txt file per task.
+Inputs are stored in `input` directory - one dir per year, one dir per quest and one file per task.
 I don't share input (as it is forbidden due to copyrights).
-In order to run a solution you have to copy your input (**without new line at the end of file**) into `input/yearYYYY/taskDD.txt` file.
+In order to run a solution you have to copy your input (**without new line at the end of file**) into `input/yearYYYY/questQQ/taskT.txt` file.

 _Good luck with solving **Everybody Codes** puzzles._